petabi/sniffles/README.md

   - -M It allows to use a MAC distribution to have a custom MAC address distribution in the traffic.
 By default, it will not use MAC distribution file but it will generate a random address.
+More information about the MAC definition file can be found in the the examples/mac_definition_file.txt .

   - -o output file: designate the name of the output file.
 By default, the file is named: sniffles.pcap.